Iriomote Island

 Iriomote Island (西表島, Iriomote-jima) is the largest of the Yaeyama Islands of Japan, and the second largest in Okinawa Prefecture after Okinawa Island itself.

 The island has an area of 289.27 sqkm and a 2005 population of 2,347.
-The island does not have an airstrip, and most visitors — over 390,000 in 2006 — arrive from Ishigaki by ferry, a 31.4 km ride to Uehara Port (上原港) on Iriomote's northeast coast or Ōhara Port (大原港) on the southeast coast.
-Administratively the island belongs to Taketomi Town, Okinawa Prefecture.
-Infrastructure is limited to a single coastal road connecting the hamlets on the northern and eastern shores.
+The island does not have an airstrip, and most visitors—over 390,000 in 2006—arrive from Ishigaki by ferry, a 31.4 km ride to Uehara Port (上原港) on Iriomote's northeast coast or Ōhara Port (大原港) on the southeast coast.
+Administratively, the island belongs to Taketomi Town, Okinawa Prefecture.
+Its infrastructure is limited to a single coastal road connecting the hamlets on the northern and eastern shores.